Kansas City Student Loan Lawyer with a Record of Success

-Our firm assists clients with student loan debt review the options available for meaningful relief.
+Our Kansas City student loan lawyers assist clients with student loan debt review the options available for meaningful relief.
 There are real possibilities available to all borrowers of government loans, and while there are fewer options for private loans, there are possibilities all borrowers should to keep in mind.
 However, choosing the right solution is not easy.
 Among the options are the following:

 - Income Based Repayment Plans (IBR): Borrowers may refinance and pay back on an income-based repayment plan, which is about 10 percent of their income and would end after 20 years or 25 years depending on when the loans were taken out.
 For people employed by a non-profit or public entity, the repayment plan could end after 10 years.